-CQL is a query language that is used to interface with Scylla.
+CQL is a query language that is used to interface with ScyllaDB.
 It allows us to perform basic functions such as insert, update, select, delete, create, and so on.

 CQL is in some ways similar to SQL however there are some differences.

 Here are some examples of commonly used CQL commands:

 CREATE TABLE heartrate_v1 ( pet_chip_id uuid, time timestamp, heart_rate int, PRIMARY KEY (pet_chip_id) );

 INSERT INTO heartrate_v1(pet_chip_id, time, heart_rate) VALUES (123e4567-e89b-12d3-a456-426655440b23, '2019-03-04 07:01:00', 100);